ramazantokay/Go-Back-N-Chat/README.md

 ## Acknowledgements
 This project is based on the Go-Back-N protocol described in the textbook "Computer Networking: A Top-Down Approach" by James F. Kurose and Keith W. Ross.

+## Disclaimer
+- Please note that this implementation may contain limitations, potential bugs, and dependencies on external libraries and tools.
+While efforts have been made to ensure correctness, there is no guarantee of flawless execution.

+- Exercise caution, conduct thorough testing, and adapt the code to your requirements.
+Report issues on GitHub and contribute to improvements.

+- Use responsibly, validate results, and the authors disclaim liability for any damages or issues arising from the use of this code.

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.